The Zimbabwe Farm Project

 The Zimbabwe Farm Project started when my father died at the end of 2015.
 Though I had grown up in Africa and my formative years were spent in Nigeria and Tanzania, I had never visited Zimbabwe where he lived for 40 years.
 He had become a renowned figure in a suburb of Harare named Christon Bank Township, which is in the farming community of Mazowe.
 My father owned a 4.5 acre plot which he often allowed young children walking home from school to enter and pick from his mango, avocado, papaya, orange, and lemon trees.
 In addition to these fruits, my father grew sunflower seeds, avocados, and even harvested pecan and macadamia nuts.
 He was especially admired because well into his 70’s he farmed about two acres of his land by hand and alone.
 His crops consisted of sugar beans, maize, peanuts, and other vegetables which he sold to the locals.
 Though a trained physicist and mathematician, he had retired from teaching to pursue his true life passion which was to farm.
 He lived a solitary life in which he eschewed modern conveniences such as running water, indoor plumbing, or lights.

 We expect a 3-to-4 ton harvest of corn next month and are excited to be able to use this bountiful crop to provide further sustenance to local residents as well as off-set the cost of running the farm.
 Though I have financially supported this project entirely from my resources, other financial obligations make it increasingly difficult to support the upfront investment required to make the farm self-sustaining.
 Thus, I am actively seeking support to supply clean, potable water which can be used by residents of the farm.
 To do this requires the purchase of a 5,000 liter tank to store the water which will be pumped from the borehole by both the windmill and electric pump.
-We also need to complete fencing the entire property as one side is still open.
-The fence is necessary not only for the security of the farm workers, but also to protect the crop from a local troop of baboons that live in the hills behind the farm.
+We also need to erect a fence to protect the crop from a local troop of baboons that live in the hills behind the farm.
 In order to keep the residents free from cholera which is prevalent in the area, we need to finish the construction of a sanitation system.
-There are quite a few other things which need to be completed or purchased in order to achieve the goal self-sustainability, and we hope to fund these efforts through an upcoming Kickstarter campaign.
-We will send a link to our many followers and supporters once we have launched.
+There are quite a few other things which need to be completed or purchased in order to achieve the goal of independence.

 The Zimbabwe Farm Project was started as a way to tangibly sow into the lives of others by providing employment, supporting education, and helping the next generation realize their potential by witnessing the value of giving.
-Unemployment in this community is about 95% as there are not enough working farms to employ a population which subsists on farming and other trades associated with running these farms.
-Today, our efforts may seem small from a Western perspective, especially when compared to other larger and more expansive organizations, but to quote Mark F. LaMoure, "Everything big, once started little......"
+Today, these efforts may seem small by comparison to other larger and more expansive organizations, but as the proverbial saying goes, “the journey of a thousand miles takes just one step.”